Health Resources and Services Administration, Department of Health and Human Services.

 c.
 A descriptive analysis of how the applicant arrived at their idea;

 d.
-Descriptions of the methods and technologies involved in implementation of the intervention; and
+Descriptions of the methods and technologies involved in implementation of the intervention

 e.
-An assessment describing the applicant's ability to execute the proposed solution in Phase 2 and 3.
+An assessment describing the applicant's ability to execute the proposed solution in Phases 2 and 3.

 Phase 2—Development and Small Scale Testing

 The winners of Phase 1 of the prize competition will then advance to a second stage focused on prototyping the intervention, and testing the effectiveness of the intervention.
-Using support from the Phase 1 prize funding, intervention developers will test the efficacy of their models to show that the proposed intervention demonstrates an impact on the outcomes of interest for providers and pregnant women.
+Using support from the Phase 1 prize funding, intervention developers will test the efficacy of their models to show that the proposed intervention demonstrates an impact on the outcomes for CSHCN and their families.
 The applicants should demonstrate both the evidence base for the intervention and its usability.
 Mentors will be available to help participants design appropriate testing methodologies and learn more about the evidence base.

 The winners of Phase 2 will move to the final phase of the incentive prize, which will involve testing the most promising models at greater scale through rollout at the program or community level.
 This will test the scalability of the device at low-cost, the feasibility of implementation, and the impact on the intended outcomes.